Matsomanic/hello-world/README.md

 # hello-world
-to get started
-I just coding on R and try to develop skills for statistical analysis.
+I just started coding on R to learn to develop skills for statistical analysis.
 Let's see how that will work!